datastax/nodejs-driver/temp/cassandra-driver.api.md

     }, options?: GraphQueryOptions): Promise<GraphResultSet>;
     // (undocumented)
     _getEncoder(): Encoder;
-    // Warning: (ae-forgotten-export) The symbol "Host" needs to be exported by the entry point index.d.ts getReplicas(keyspace: string, token: Buffer): Array<Host>;
+    // Warning: (ae-forgotten-export) The symbol "Host" needs to be exported by the entry point cassandra-rollup.d.ts getReplicas(keyspace: string, token: Buffer): Array<Host>;
-    // Warning: (ae-forgotten-export) The symbol "ClientState" needs to be exported by the entry point index.d.ts getState(): ClientState;
+    // Warning: (ae-forgotten-export) The symbol "ClientState" needs to be exported by the entry point cassandra-rollup.d.ts getState(): ClientState;
-    // Warning: (ae-forgotten-export) The symbol "Connection" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "Connection" needs to be exported by the entry point cassandra-rollup.d.ts
     //
     // @internal
     handleSchemaAgreementAndRefresh(connection: Connection, event: any): Promise<boolean>;
     hosts: any;
-    // Warning: (ae-forgotten-export) The symbol "InsightsClient" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "InsightsClient" needs to be exported by the entry point cassandra-rollup.d.ts
     //
     // (undocumented)
     insightsClient: InsightsClient;
     // (undocumented)
     isShuttingDown: boolean;
     keyspace: string;
+    // Warning: (ae-forgotten-export) The symbol "log" needs to be exported by the entry point cassandra-rollup.d.ts
+    //
     // (undocumented)
-    log: log;
+    log: typeof log;
-    // Warning: (ae-forgotten-export) The symbol "Metadata" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "Metadata" needs to be exported by the entry point cassandra-rollup.d.ts
     metadata: Metadata;
-    // Warning: (ae-forgotten-export) The symbol "ClientMetrics" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ClientMetrics" needs to be exported by the entry point cassandra-rollup.d.ts
     metrics: ClientMetrics;
-    // Warning: (ae-forgotten-export) The symbol "ClientOptions" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ClientOptions" needs to be exported by the entry point cassandra-rollup.d.ts
     //
     // (undocumented)
     options: ClientOptions;
-    // Warning: (ae-forgotten-export) The symbol "ProfileManager" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "ProfileManager" needs to be exported by the entry point cassandra-rollup.d.ts
     //
     // (undocumented)
     profileManager: ProfileManager;
     _setHostListeners(): void;
     _setRoutingInfo(execOptions: ExecutionOptions, params: Array<any>, meta: any): Promise<void>;
     shutdown(callback?: Function): Promise<any>;
-    // Warning: (ae-forgotten-export) The symbol "EmptyCallback" needs to be exported by the entry point index.d.ts
+    // Warning: (ae-forgotten-export) The symbol "EmptyCallback" needs to be exported by the entry point cassandra-rollup.d.ts
-    // Warning: (ae-forgotten-export) The symbol "ResultStream" needs to be exported by the entry point index.d.ts stream(query: string, params?: ArrayOrObject, options?: QueryOptions, callback?: EmptyCallback): ResultStream;
+    // Warning: (ae-forgotten-export) The symbol "ResultStream" needs to be exported by the entry point cassandra-rollup.d.ts stream(query: string, params?: ArrayOrObject, options?: QueryOptions, callback?: EmptyCallback): ResultStream;
     _warmup(): Promise<any>;
 }

 // @public (undocumented)
 export const concurrent: {
-    executeConcurrent: typeof executeConcurrent_2;
+    executeConcurrent: typeof executeConcurrent;
-    ResultSetGroup: typeof ResultSetGroup_2;
+    ResultSetGroup: typeof ResultSetGroup;
 };

 // @public (undocumented)
 export const datastax: {
     graph: {
-        Edge: Edge_2;
+        Edge: typeof Edge;
-        Element: Element_2;
+        Element: typeof Element;
-        Path: Path_2;
+        Path: typeof Path;
-        Property: Property_2;
+        Property: typeof Property;
-        Vertex: Vertex_2;
+        Vertex: typeof Vertex;
-        VertexProperty: VertexProperty_2;
+        VertexProperty: typeof VertexProperty;
-        asInt: asInt_2;
+        asInt: typeof asInt;
-        asDouble: asDouble_2;
+        asDouble: typeof asDouble;
-        asFloat: asFloat_2;
+        asFloat: typeof asFloat;
-        asTimestamp: asTimestamp_2;
+        asTimestamp: typeof asTimestamp;
-        asUdt: asUdt_2;
+        asUdt: typeof asUdt;
         direction: {
             both: {
                 typeName: any;